Tdoe4321/Custom-Linux-List/README.md

 ### VS Code Keybindings
 Add to keybindings.json & install required extensions
 ```
+// Place your key bindings in this file to override the defaults
 [
     // Switch between terminal tabs
     { "key": "alt+[ArrowDown]", "command": "workbench.action.terminal.focusNext", "when": "terminalFocus" },